n42n/n3n/doc/TapConfiguration.md

 ## Device Name

-If the OS specific driver allows **naming** the virtual Ethernet device created by n3n, the `-d <device>` command-line option can be used to give a name, e.g. `-d n3n0`.
+If the OS specific driver allows **naming** the virtual Ethernet device created by n3n, the `tuntap.name` option can be used to give a name, e.g.
+`-Otuntap.name=n3n0`.
 This device name makes the virtual ethernet device easily accessible to all `ip` command activity, `iptables`, `tcpdump` and any other of your preferred network tools.
-It defaults to `edge0` if not provided through `-d`.
+If not provided, it defaults to the sessionname with a zero appended (so, with the default sessionname, the interface will be called `edge0`)

-One exception applies to Windows: As the installed TAP driver(s) come with fixed names, `-d <device>` **selects** the appropriate device by name out of the present ones.
+One exception applies to Windows: As the installed TAP driver(s) come with fixed names, `tuntap.name` **selects** the appropriate device by name out of the present ones.
 This is only required if more than one TAP devices are present.
-To help with it, `edge --help` lists the available TAP adapters at the bottom of its output (Windows only).
+To help with determining the adaptor names, the command `edge help adaptors` lists the available TAP adapters (Windows only).

 ## MAC